RDjarbeng/RDjarbeng/_posts/2024-07-22-Building_this_personal_website.md

 * CSV (.csv)

 ### Jekyll step by step tutorial
 The [Jekyll step by step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) is okay for people learning who already have some programming experience.
 Perhaps with a similar stack in web development.
-Would not recommend for absolute beginners who have never coded however.
+However I would not recommend it for absolute beginners who have never coded before.
 The step-by-step tutorial covers:

 1. Setup